 - 3.7.6.1 The launching of free-to-air satellite broadcasting services have been one of the major changes in the broadcasting environment since the South African television and radio content regulations were first revised in 2002.
 The Authority is required to ensure regulatory certainty in terms of these developments within the broadcasting sector.
-The Authority sought opinions on whether there should be a continuance on differentiating local content quotas for FTA and subscription broadcasters and the extent to which it should be differentiation. - 3.7.6.2 M-net and Multichoice submitted that the local content regulations currently apply to the free-to-air multi-channel satellite broadcasting services as regulation 4 of the Local
+The Authority sought opinions on whether there should be a continuance on differentiating local content quotas for FTA and subscription broadcasters and the extent to which it should be differentiation. - 3.7.6.2 M-net and Multichoice submitted that the local content regulations currently apply to the free-to-air multi-channel satellite broadcasting services as regulation 4 of the Local Content Regulations applies to all "Commercial Television Broadcasting Licensees".
+They stated that the Regulation does not differentiate between commercial television broadcasting licensees based on their transmission platform (i.e. terrestrial, satellite, cable).113 - 3.7.6.3 The Authority has decided to apply the principle of technological neutrality, thus local content obligations will now be similar across the same services offered and not be differentiated per platform.

-109 Vodacom's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 3 and 10)
+112 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)

-110 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)
+113 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 53)